 Bird taxonomy is constantly changing.
 These days there is a trend toward splitting, that is naming species by turning subspecies into “new” species.
 What’s interesting is that some of these “new” species are not new at all.
 They are birds that were considered separate species long ago, but were then judged to be conspecific a few years ago when lumping was the trend in bird classification.
 Thus, a few species which were described many years ago and then lumped together, like the Baltimore Oriole and Bullock’s Oriole, are once again given full species recognition.
 In the area of seabirds, we are also seeing more splits these days, and this can make it hard to keep up with what is and is not being seen offshore.

 A good case in point are the gadfly petrels, known in Latin as the Pterodromas.
 In the early Nineties we discovered that a small Pterodroma with dark underwings was an annual spring visitor to North Carolina Gulf Stream waters.
 At that time the bird in question was called the Soft-plumaged Petrel, and it was comprised of three subspecies in its Atlantic range.
 A proposed split by W.R.P.
 Bourne to break the Soft-plumaged Petrel into three species was under consideration, but had not been accepted.
 In their radical reclassification of birds by genetic evidence, Sibley and Monroe listed these three forms as separate species and called them Soft-plumaged Petrel, Cape Verde Petrel, and Madeira Petrel.
 The latter two names were particularly poor choices because they both refer to birds that breed in the vicinity of Madeira, and the former also breeds at the Cape Verde Islands and not at Cape Verde, which is a peninsula on the coast of Africa.
 Meanwhile, we deduced, from a number of clues that I won’t discuss here, that the birds that we were seeing were what Sibley and Monroe called the Cape Verde Petrel.
 An article by Mike Tove in the Birding discusses how these birds were identified.
 Because they thought Cape Verde Petrel was a poor name choice, the American Ornithologists Union adopted the name Cape Verde Islands Petrel, which was met with considerable criticism because it was cumbersome and it still did not work well because some of the population breeds in the Desertas, which are nearer to Madeira than the Cape Verde Islands.
-Meanwhile, the Europeans, urged by Bourne, adopted the name Fea’s Petrel (in honor of its discoverer) for the Cape Verde Islands Petrel, and Zino’s Petrel for the very similar and very rare Madeira Petrel, which has not yet been recorded in the Western North Atlantic, While it has not yet been published, the A.O.U.’s upcoming checklist supplement will also adopt the name Fea’s Petrel.
-So stop using the old names and get used to hearing Fea’s Petrel (hopefully over the loudspeaker on one of our boat trips).
-By the way it is pronounced FAY-UHZ; it’s an Italian name.
+Meanwhile, the Europeans, urged by Bourne, adopted the name Fea’s Petrel (in honor of its discoverer) for the Cape Verde Islands Petrel, and Zino’s Petrel for the very similar and very rare Madeira Petrel, which we have seen just once here off Hatteras in Sept.
+1995.
+Now it looks like Fea’s Petrel has two cryptic species, the Desertas (or Bugio) Petrel and the Cape Verde Islands form, which is called Fea’s because of priority based on discovery.

-I hope now that you understand the reason for all of the recent name changes that made it seem like there were possibly five species of petrels when there were only two.
+I hope now that you understand the reason for all of the recent name changes that made it seem like there were possibly seven or more species of petrels that have been found off Cape Hatteras when there were only five.
 If you thought it was just a conspiracy by pelagic birding trip operators to lure unwitting customers to the Outer Banks, now you know the real story.